kahboom/redhat-ipaas.github.io/source/developers/index.html.md

 ## Connection List

 In the Connection List you can see a list of Connections you've created.
+This is also where you can select a Connection to edit it.

 ## Editing Connections